hnkhanh/my-portfolio/README.md

 # my-portfolio
-This is my personal portfollio
+This is my personal portfollio including my skills, certificates, projects, and personal information